Yikic/Basic-Machine-Learning-Algorithms-using-numpy/README.md

 # Basic Machine Learning Algorithms using numpy
 All algorithms described below are implemented in `utils.py`.
 Each algorithm is accompanied by examples below its class definition, allowing for quick implementation and testing.
+Some datasets are provided, plot them to see what they look like.
 ## Supervised Learning
 ### LogisticRegression
 Optimizer is Newton's Method